Bobby Abreu

-Bob Kelly Abreu (/əˈbreɪ.uː/; [boβ aˈβɾew]; born March 11, 1974), nicknamed "El Comedulce" and also "La Leche", is a Venezuelan former professional baseball outfielder, who played in Major League Baseball (MLB) for the Houston Astros, Philadelphia Phillies, New York Yankees, Los Angeles Angels of Anaheim, Los Angeles Dodgers, and New York Mets.
+Bob Kelly Abreu (/əˈbreɪ.uː/; [boβ aˈβɾew]; born March 11, 1974), nicknamed "El Comedulce" and "La Leche", is a Venezuelan former professional baseball outfielder, who played in Major League Baseball (MLB) for the Houston Astros, Philadelphia Phillies, New York Yankees, Los Angeles Angels of Anaheim, Los Angeles Dodgers, and New York Mets.

-Abreu is a two-time All-Star, and has won a Rawlings Gold Glove Award and a Silver Slugger Award.
+Abreu is a two-time All-Star, and has won a Gold Glove Award and a Silver Slugger Award.
 He has been a single-season league leader in games played (twice), doubles, and triples.
 He had two seasons in which he collected thirty home runs and thirty stolen bases, making him one of thirteen players to have achieved the 30–30 club twice in a career.
 Through 2014, Abreu led active ballplayers in doubles (565), walks (1,456), and outfield assists (136), was fifth in runs scored (1,441) and stolen bases (400), seventh in extra-base hits (911) and on-base percentage (.396), and tenth in runs batted in (1,363).
 He is also one of only seven players ever to record at least 900 career extra-base hits and steal at least 400 bases along with Barry Bonds, Ty Cobb, Tris Speaker, Craig Biggio, Honus Wagner, and Paul Molitor.
 Of these, five are in the National Baseball Hall of Fame.

 Career

 Houston Astros

 Abreu was signed as an amateur free agent by the Houston Astros on August 21, 1990.
 He was the Astros Minor League Player of the Year in 1996 and made his Major League debut on September 1, 1996, against the Pittsburgh Pirates.
-He was announced as a pinch hitter but did not get to bat because he was subsequently pinch hit for himself with Mike Simms.
+He was announced as a pinch hitter but did not get to bat because he was subsequently pinch hit for by Mike Simms.
 He had his first official at-bat the following day against the St. Louis Cardinals when he flied out to left field as a pinch hitter in the top of the sixth inning.
 After a few more appearances as a pinch hitter or late inning defensive replacement, he made his first start in left field against the Colorado Rockies on September 6, going hitless in four at-bats with two strikeouts.
 Abreu's first Major League hit was a single to right field as a pinch hitter against Bobby Jones of the New York Mets on September 24.
 He finished his first season with five hits in 22 at-bats.
 He hit his first two home runs in the same game on April 28, 1997, against Jamey Wright and Steve Reed of the Colorado Rockies.
 He played in 59 games for the Astros in 1997, hitting .250 with three home runs and 26 RBI.

 Left unprotected in the 1997 MLB Expansion Draft when the Astros decided to keep fellow Venezuelan outfielder Richard Hidalgo, Abreu was selected by the then Tampa Bay Devil Rays, only to be dealt hours later to the Phillies for shortstop Kevin Stocker, a trade regarded among the worst in MLB history.